-Net OPEB Liability: At June 30, 2019, the Hospitals reported a liability of \$1,108,129,361 for its proportionate share of the collective net OPEB liability for RHBF.
-The net OPEB liability was measured as of June 30, 2018.
-The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2017, and update procedures were used to roll forward the total OPEB liability was based on the present value of future salaries for the Hospitals relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2018, the Hospitals' proportion was 3.89%, which was an increase of 0.03 from its proportion measured as of June 30, 2017, which was 3.86%.
+Net OPEB Liability: At June 30, 2020, the Hospitals reported a liability of \$1,062,552,688 for its proportionate share of the collective net OPEB liability for RHBF.
+The net OPEB liability was measured as of June 30, 2019.
+The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2018, and update procedures were used to roll forward the total OPEB liability to June 30, 2019.
+The Hospitals' proportion of the net OPEB liability was based on the present value of future salaries for the Hospitals relative to the present value of future salaries for all participating employers, actuarially-determined.
+As of June 30, 2019, the Hospitals' proportion was 3.36%, which was an increase of 0.26 from its proportion measured as of June 30, 2018, which was 3.10%.

-Net OPEB Asset: At June 30, 2019, the Hospitals reported an asset of \$1,223,421 for its proportionate share of the collective net OPEB asset for DIPNC.
-The net OPEB asset was measured as of June 30, 2018.
-The total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2017, and update procedures were used to roll forward the total OPEB asset to June 30, 2018.
+Net OPEB Asset.
+At June 30, 2020, the Hospitals reported an asset of \$1,440,312 for its proportionate share of the collective net OPEB asset for DIPNC.
+The net OPEB asset was measured as of June 30, 2019.
+The total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2018, and update procedures were used to roll forward the total OPEB liability to June 30, 2019.
 The Hospitals' proportion of the net OPEB asset was based on the present value of future salaries for the Hospitals relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2018, the Hospitals' proportion measured as of June 30, 2017, which was 4.01%.
+As of June 30, 2019, the Hospitals' proportion was 3.34%, which was an increase of 0.11 from its proportion measured as of June 30, 2018, which was 3.23%.

-Actuarial Assumptions: The total OPEB liabilities (assets) for RHBF and DIPNC were determined by actuarial valuations as of December 31, 2017, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
-The total OPEB liabilities (assets) were then rolled forward to June 30, 2018 utilizing update procedures incorporating the actuarial assumptions.
+Actuarial Assumptions: The total OPEB liabilities for RHBF and DIPNC were determined by actuarial valuations as of December 31, 2018, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liabilities were then rolled forward to June 30, 2019 utilizing update procedures incorporating the actuarial assumptions.

-Retiree Health Benefit Fund Disability Income Plan of N. C. Valuation Date Inflation 12/31/2017 3.00% 12/31/2017 3.00% Salary Increases 8.10% grading down to 3.50% depending on employee class 3.50% - 8.10% Investment Rate of Return 7.00% 3.75% Healthcare Cost Trend Rate - Medical 6.50% grading down to 5.00% by 2024 6.50% grading down to 5.00% by 2024 Healthcare Cost Trend Rate - Prescription Drug 7.25% grading down to 5.00% by 2027 N/A Healthcare Cost Trend Rate - Medicare Advantage Healthcare Cost Trend Rate - Administrative 5.00% 3.00% N/A N/A
+Retiree Health Benefit Fund Disability Income Plan of N. C. Valuation Date Inflation Salary Increases Investment Rate of Return Healthcare Cost Trend Rate - Medical 12/31/2018 3.00% 3.50% - 8.10% 7.00% 6.50% grading down to 5.00% by 2024 12/31/2018 3.00% 3.50% - 8.10% 3.75% 6.50% grading down to 5.00% by 2024 Healthcare Cost Trend Rate - Prescription Drug Healthcare Cost Trend Rate - Medicare Advantage 9.50% grading down to 5.00% by 2028 6.50% grading down to 5.00% by 2024 9.50% grading down to 5.00% by 2028 Healthcare Cost Trend Rate - Administrative 3.00% N/A

-\ Salary increases include 3.5% inflation and productivity factor.
+^{} Salary increases include 3.5% inflation and productivity factor.

-\\ Investment rate of return is net of pension plan investment expense, including inflation.
-N/A - Not Applicable The OPEB plans currently use mortality tables that vary by age, gender, employee group (i.e. teacher, general, law enforcement officer) and health status (i.e. disabled and healthy).
+The OPEB plans currently use mortality tables that vary by age, gender, employee group (i.e. teacher, general, law enforcement officer) and health status (i.e. disabled and healthy).
 The current mortality rates are based on published tables and studies that cover significant portions of the U.S. population.
 The healthy mortality rates also contain a provision to reflect future mortality improvements.